vishvAsa/vishvAsa.github.io/content/conversations/YT/misc/qualifications_mode.md

 title = "Qualifications & mode"
 +++

-## Purpose
-> How does your criticism of others be it other sampradayas or other people in sva-sampradaya help you in your Atma-yAtra? - Vij

-The same way it helped yAmuna, rAmAnuja, deshika, KSV etc..

 ## Outburst?
 My vids are generally not rash or instinctive.
 Certainly not an outburst - more a chore.
 An outline is prepared beforehand.
 I have a pretty big backlog of such.